-Basically, forskolin initiates a similar cascade of chemical reactions as ephedrine.
+Basically, non-GMO forskolin initiates a similar cascade of chemical reactions as ephedrine.
 Where coleus differs from ephedrine is ephedrine stimulates adrenergic receptors (which is the primary mechanism for ephedrine) before it reaches cAMP.
 Unfortunately, many negative side effects can be experienced when some of these adrenergic receptors are stimulated, such as increased blood pressure, anxiety, etc.

 To the coleus user's advantage, however, coleus bypasses the adrenergic receptors and goes straight into the cAMP cycle, which is the next step in the ephedrine fat-burning process and subsequently also bypasses all of the potential unwanted, adverse effects associated with ephedrine.

-Scientists have, in fact, studied the effects of coleus for over 15 years and have found an abundance of benefits, including bodyfat reduction and lean body mass enhancement.
+Scientists have, in fact, studied the effects of coleus for over 15 years and have found an abundance of possible benefits, including body fat reduction and lean body mass enhancement.
 However, scientists are only now beginning to show how these effects occur in the real world.
 While more research is indeed needed (as is the case for many supplements), these theories and initial clinical studies adequately support its claimed benefits.
 Still, there is apparently some even more exciting research on the horizon.

 One of the most respected individuals in the field of sports nutrition research, Dr. Richard Kreider, conducted an interesting presentation called "Ephedra Alternatives" at Nutracon, held in March 2002 in Anaheim.
 Here he touched on a range of speculative but promising nutrients, one of them being coleus.
-Dr. Kreider stated that initial pilot studies suggest Coleus forskholii may promote weight and fat loss and/or mitigate (or moderate) weight gain in overweight subjects.
+Dr. Kreider stated that initial pilot studies suggest Coleus Forskohlii may promote weight and fat loss and/or mitigate (or moderate) weight gain in overweight subjects.

 He also presented data at the 2002 Experimental Biology meeting of his own study on coleus.
 In a double-blind, randomized study, 23 overweight females supplemented their diets with a form of coleus extracted for 25 mg of forskolin two times per day for 12 weeks.
-The participants' body composition and bodyweight were examined every four weeks for the 12-week study period, and any side effects were recorded on a weekly basis.
-The study results found that although no significant differences were observed in caloric or macronutrient intake, Forskohlii helped mitigate gains in body mass—that is, subjects taking Forskohlii observed a slight decrease in bodyweight while subjects taking the placebo continued to gain weight.
+The participants' body composition and body weight were examined every four weeks for the 12-week study period, and any side effects were recorded on a weekly basis.
+The study results found that although no significant differences were observed in caloric or macronutrient intake, Forskohlii helped mitigate gains in body mass—that is, subjects taking Forskohlii observed a slight decrease in body weight while subjects taking the placebo continued to gain weight.
 Additionally, the study showed users felt less fatigue, so they had more energy.
 And their appetites were reduced, so they felt fuller for longer.
 Also on the upside, there were no reported negative side effects.

 ● Aiding in weight reduction

-● Increasing testosterone levels
+● May support healthy testosterone levels

-● Improving energy levels
+● May Improve energy levels

-● Increasing levels of cyclic AMP (cAMP)
+● May support healthy levels of cyclic AMP (cAMP)

 ● Anti-glaucoma when used internally & externally

-● Increasing blood vessel dilation
+● May support healthy blood vessel dilation

 ● Increasing lean muscle mass